IHE/ITI.Finance/README.md

 # Parking Lot:

-##
-### How should we manange relationships between billing codes and service codes?
+* How should we manage relationships between billing codes and service codes?
-## Actor Groupings
+* Actor Groupings
-### mCSD for IDs of health workers and facilities as recommened?
+  * mCSD for IDs of health workers and facilities as recommened?
-### mCSD for list of services offered by facility or worker?
+  * mCSD for list of services offered by facility or worker?
+* Use cases
+  * Should use case 1 interact with a client registry?